 The federal unemployment tax is part of the federal and state program under the Federal Unemployment Tax Act (FUTA) that pays unemployment compensation to workers who lose their jobs.
 Like most employers, you may owe both the federal unemployment tax (the FUTA tax) and a state unemployment tax.
 Or, you may owe only the FUTA tax or only the state unemployment tax.
-To find out whether you will owe state unemployment tax, contact your state's unemployment tax agency.
-See the list of state unemployment agencies in the Appendix on page 10 for the address.
+To find out whether you will owe state unemployment tax, contact your state's unemployment agencies in the Appendix on page 10 for the address.

 The FUTA tax is 6.2% of your employee's FUTA wages.
-But it is reduced to 0.8% for 1996 if the FUTA wages you pay are not more than the wages that are subject to state unemployment tax, and you pay all the required contributions for 1996 to your state unemployment fund by April 15, 1997.
+But it is reduced to 0.8% for 1997 if the FUTA wages you pay are not more than the wages that are subject to state unemployment tax, and you pay all the required contributions for 1997 to your state unemployment fund by April 15, 1998.

-Do not withhold the FUTA tax from your employee's wages.
-You must pay it from your own funds.
 Pay the tax as discussed under How Do You Make Tax Payments? on page 6.
 Also, see What Forms Must You File? on page 7.

 FUTA wages.
 You figure the FUTA tax on the FUTA wages you pay.
-If you pay cash wages to household employees totaling \$1,000 or more in any calendar quarter of 1996, the first \$7,000 of cash wages you pay to each household employee in 1996 and 1997 is FUTA wages.
+If you pay cash wages to household employees totaling \$1,000 or more in any calendar quarter of 1997, the first \$7,000 of cash wages you pay to each household employee in 1997 and 1998 is FUTA wages.
 (A calendar quarter is January through March, April through June, July through September, or October through December.)
 If your employee's cash wages reach \$7,000 during the year, do not figure the FUTA tax on any wages you pay that employee during the rest of the year.
 For a discussion of "cash wages," see page 4.

-If you pay less than \$1,000 cash wages in each calendar quarter of 1996, but you had a household employee in 1995, the cash wages you pay in 1996 may still be FUTA wages.
-They are FUTA wages if the cash wages you paid to household employees in any calendar quarter of 1995 totaled \$1,000 or more.
+If you pay less than \$1,000 cash wages in each calendar quarter of 1997, but you had a household employee in 1996, the cash wages you pay in 1997 may still be FUTA wages.
+They are FUTA wages if the cash wages you paid to household employees in any calendar quarter of 1996 totaled \$1,000 or more.